julienreszka/julienreszka/notes/10-Popular-Purchasing-Principles-DEBUNKED.md

 Before making a big decision, make sure that you have examples of the decision being made successfully.

+## ~Statistics don't lie~

+In theory, statistics are facts and therefore they are objective.

+In practice, statistics are often biased and therefore they are not objective.

+### Be skeptical

+Lots of people have a vested interest in making you believe that problems are bigger than they actually are

+Make sure that problems are statistically significant.

+#### Stratifications

+Avoid sampling errors and skewed distributions through stratification.

+Recover from sampling errors and skewed distributions through confounding factors and data transformations.

+#### Randomizations

+Avoid observational errors out outliers through randomization.

+Recover from observational errors by using big data sets and robust regression models.

 <hr>

 This is a work in progress